Solomonic/theming.jekyll.yenza_de/education/what-is-rastafari.md

 An other typical understanding is that Rasta is **only** for black people and that anyone with the wrong amount of melanin or origin is guilty of cultural appropriation, stealing from black culture for the very own benefit.
-I am a causasian male and I am a Rastaman, so naturally I reject those claims for the depth of my heart.
+I am a Caucasian male and I am a Rastaman, so naturally I reject those claims for the depth of my heart.
 One may disagree but if you are interested in this topic and have the patience to read my points of view gathered over my entire adult life, you may decide by yourself and come to your very own conclusions.

 ## Rastafari is NOT a religion